RohitS5612/service/README.md

 edit service.ini, changing the homechan/adminchan/helpchan values

-This is the minimal setup, you may go through and change the default kickmsg values, but generally dont touch anything else, especially the chanflags array.
+This is the minimal setup.
+You may go through and change the default kickmsg values, but generally don't touch anything else, especially the chanflags array.

-Edit your eggdrops config file, and add 'source scripts/service/service.tcl' to the end of it.
-If the bot is loaded, rehash it, otherwise start your bot.
+Edit your eggdrops config file, and add `source scripts/service/service.tcl` to the end of it.
+If the bot is loaded, rehash it; otherwise, start your bot.

 # Upgrade:

-cd to scripts/service/ and type: git pull
+cd to scripts/service/ and type `git pull`

-this will download all the latest script updates, then rehash your eggdrop.
+This will download all the latest script updates, then rehash your eggdrop.

 # Errors:

-Please post a bug report, including as much information at possible to the issue tracker. errorInfo output will be helpful.
+Please post a bug report, including as much information as possible, to the issue tracker.
+The errorInfo output will be helpful.

 # Help:

 Contact r0t3n via quakenet.org channel #r0t3n
+More details on the [wiki](https://github.com/someuser/service/wiki).

 Webchat: http://webchat.quakenet.org/?channels=#r0t3n